Louis D. Rubin Jr.: Military service, journalism, and literary criticism

-Journalism and early academic career

 Rubin's early ambition was to be a journalist.
-In his memoir, An Honorable Estate: My Time in the Working Press, Rubin describes a career that began with covering local news and sports for several Charleston newspapers and at the Army paper at Ft.
-Benning during the war, then continued after the war with stints as a reporter, editor, and rewrite man for papers in Hackensack, NJ and Staunton, VA, and with the Associated Press in Richmond, VA.
-Having grown frustrated with the lack of creativity at his rewrite job with the Associated Press, he took advantage of GI Bill benefits to enroll in 1948 in the Department of Writing, Speech and Drama (later the Writing Seminars) at Johns Hopkins.
+In his memoir, An Honorable Estate: My Time in the Working Press, Rubin describes a career that began with covering local news and sports for several Charleston newspapers and at the US Army paper at Fort Benning during the war, then continued after the war with stints as a reporter, editor, and rewrite man for papers in Hackensack, New Jersey and Staunton, Virginia, and with the Associated Press in Richmond, Virginia.
+Having grown frustrated with the lack of creativity at his rewrite job with the Associated Press, he took advantage of GI Bill benefits to enroll in 1948 in the Department of Writing, Speech and Drama (later the Writing Seminars) at Johns Hopkins University.

 In his years at Hopkins, a period during which he married Eva Redfield in 1951 and worked part-time as a newspaper copy editor, Rubin studied under poet Elliott Coleman and historian C. Vann Woodward, served as editor of The Hopkins Review, and taught creative writing (an early student was novelist John Barth).
-A Hopkins Review symposium led to the 1953 book that he co-edited (with Robert D. Jacobs), Southern Renascence: The Literature of the Modern South, which focused on the literature of the Southern Renaissance and helped define the canon of modern southern writers that included the Agrarians, William Faulkner, Eudora Welty, and others.
+A Hopkins Review symposium led to the 1953 book that he co-edited (with Robert D. Jacobs), Southern Renascence: The Literature of the Modern South, which focused on the literature of the Southern Renaissance and helped define the canon of modern southern writers that included the Southern Agrarians, William Faulkner, Eudora Welty, and others.
 After receiving a Ph.D in an interdepartmental program in aesthetics and literary theory, he served as Executive Secretary for the American Studies Association from 1954–1956, and taught at the University of Pennsylvania.

 In 1956 and 1957 Rubin briefly returned to journalism as an editorial writer for the Richmond News Leader, which was ardent in its support of Virginia's segregationist policy of Massive Resistance.
 His own liberal political views were marginalized by the editorial page's editor, James J. Kilpatrick, who assigned him only non-political topics.
 Literary scholar Fred Hobson has argued that Rubin's frustration with the paper's racial politics converted him from an idyllic to a more critical attitude regarding the treatment of race by Southern literary writers, and informed his later scholarly work.